 13 Jul How the New Twitter Search Will Change the Way Brands Tweet

-Overview of the New Twitter SearchLast Thursday, Twitter Personalization and Recommender Systems Chief Pankaj Gupta announced via Tweet (#gofigure) that Twitter search was “set to change forever.”
-That tweet would foreshadow the company’s major update to its Search and Discovery platform.The new search update seems to take a lot of cues from Google.
+The new search update seems to take a lot of cues from Google.
 It tries to guess what a user is searching for based on what other people are searching (or what is trending) and gives the user a drop-down menu that helps complete their search query without the user having to finish typing (Google Instant).
 It is also able to fix spelling if something was typed incorrectly, similar to Google’s “Did you mean:” feature.

 The third, seemingly-minor update is the ability to filter search results down to people you follow.
 This makes it much easier for users to search through their feed for an old tweet they forgot to favorite or messages from friends.
 The more I think about this feature, the more excited I am about it.
 It may seem like a small update, but it has the ability to personalize the Twitter experience in a whole new way.

 Now, Twitter is not the first social network to try its hand at web search.
 Most notably is the partnership between Bing and Facebook, that generates search results based on what your friends are searching for and liking.
 However, Twitter’s approach is quite different.
 With the new Twitter search functions, users will still only be searching within the Twitter “Firehose”, and the results will also be in real time.
 This means less junk from the World Wide Web, and more relevant, recent tweets.

 Most importantly, this update has huge implications for brands running strong Twitter promotions.
 If the platform is beginning to structure itself for searches, brands will also need to begin structuring their tweets for these searches.
 Similar to blog posts and websites that are optimized to show up in Google, tweets will need to be optimized for Twitter.
 This new type of optimization will affect tweets in a couple of ways.

 - Hashtags – Hashtags will prove to be even more important in tweets.
 The old habits of hashtagging will not change, but they will likely have more of an impact in searches.
 Brands should begin to optimize their hashtags with commonly searched terms.
 There is a fine line here, of course – no one wants to read a tweet that’s all or mostly hashtags.